yuvalmGS/gigaspaces-wiki-jekyll/release_notes/vmware-guidelines.markdown

 # Configuration

-- Only Type 1 is supported.
+- Only Type 1 is recommended for production use.
 - vCPU may be over-subscribed, if it is under-utilized (less than 50%).
 In environments with high CPU utilization, vCPU must be reserved (pinned).
 - Hyper-threading should be enabled.
 - vMEM must be reserved (pinned).